01

 Most of my engagements begin with a short discovery phase - typically a few focused sessions with your technical and business leadership.
 From there, the engagement takes one of three shapes: I embed with your team as a hands-on architect, I operate as an advisory architect, or I assemble a dedicated senior engineering team to deliver a defined programme of work alongside your existing organisation.
 Often it's a combination.

 I work with your existing teams, not around them.
-The goal is always to leave your organisation stronger than I found it - with an architecture they understand, own, and can evolve without me.
+The goal is always to leave your organisation stronger than I found it - with an AI capability they understand, own, and can evolve without me.

 Frequently Asked